GreatChenLab/DeepNPClass/README.md

 ```

 # Run the Prediction
-Place your input file in the data/ directory and execute the prediction script.
+Place your input file in the data/directory and execute the prediction script.
 ```
 python -m scripts.pred_main
 ```